August 29, 1949 - August 9, 2022

-Loren passed away on August 9, 2022.
-Thank you for helping us keep his memory alive and finding joy in his work that brought him so much joy.
-Pictured here are a couple of his last paintings, of course painted in nature as he loved so much.
-Also pictured is one of his last drawings which he sketched during a demonstration for a Sunday school children's class.
+Thank you for helping us keep Loren's memory alive and finding joy in his work that brought him so much joy.
+Pictured here are a couple of his last paintings, painted in nature as he loved so much.

 Upon leaving his childhood home, he worked as a Montana ranch hand by day and artist by night, until becoming a full-time artist in 1981.
 In 1992, he was honored to be elected into the Cowboy Artists of America, a prestigious organization of artists that has greatly influenced the landscape of contemporary Western realism.

 Throughout his life, he was honored with numerous awards, including the coveted Robert Lougheed Memorial Award at the Prix de West Invitational Art Exhibition, which is voted on by participating artists.
 His work has been featured in several magazines, including Western Horseman and Art of the West.
 He has artwork in the permanent collections of The Montana State Historical Society in Helena, Montana, the Booth Western Art Museum in Cartersville, Georgia, and the Buffalo Bill Historical Center in Cody, Wyoming.
 He was so inspired by many artists and mentors, and in turn touched many, many lives through gracious mentorship and friendship.